 The name "URL ping test" is a bit of a misnomer.
-To be clear, this test is not making any use of ICMP (Internet Control Message Protocol) to check your site's availability.
-Instead it uses more advanced HTTP request functionality to validate whether an endpoint is responding.
-It also measures the performance associated with that response, and adds the ability to set custom success criteria coupled with more advanced features like parsing dependent requests, and allowing for retries.
+To be clear, these tests are not making any use of ICMP (Internet Control Message Protocol) to check your site's availability.
+Instead they use more advanced HTTP request functionality to validate whether an endpoint is responding.
+They also measure the performance associated with that response, and adds the ability to set custom success criteria coupled with more advanced features like parsing dependent requests, and allowing for retries.

 To create your first availability request, open the Availability pane and select Create Test.

 |URL||The URL can be any web page you want to test, but it must be visible from the public internet.
 The URL can include a query string.
 So, for example, you can exercise your database a little.
 If the URL resolves to a redirect, we follow it up to 10 redirects.|

 |Parse dependent requests||Test requests images, scripts, style files, and other files that are part of the web page under test.
 The recorded response time includes the time taken to get these files.
 The test fails if any of these resources cannot be successfully downloaded within the timeout for the whole test.
 If the option is not checked, the test only requests the file at the URL you specified.
 Enabling this option results in a stricter check.
 The test could fail for cases, which may not be noticeable when manually browsing the site.|

 |Enable retries||when the test fails, it is retried after a short interval.
 A failure is reported only if three successive attempts fail.
 Subsequent tests are then performed at the usual test frequency.
 Retry is temporarily suspended until the next success.
 This rule is applied independently at each test location.
 We recommend this option.
 On average, about 80% of failures disappear on retry.|

 |Test frequency||Sets how often the test is run from each test location.
 With a default frequency of five minutes and five test locations, your site is tested on average every minute.|